peewweee/file_handling-odd_even/README.md

 >2.
 Input 20 integers to the numbers.txt file (Try 1-20)
 >3.
 Create another text file named 'even.txt' and another named 'odd.txt'
 >4.
 With your IDE, run the program.
 >5.
-The program will display the even numbers to the even.txt and the odd numbers to the odd.txt
+The program will display the even numbers to the even.txt file and the odd numbers to the odd.txt file

 **The program used:**
 >- for, if, and else statements